splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 4. Create a local volume that will contain the disk buffer files in the event of a communication failure to the upstream destinations.
 This volume also keeps track of the state of syslog-ng between restarts, and in particular the state of the disk buffer.
 Be sure to account for disk space requirements for the Docker volume.
 This volume is located in
 `/var/lib/docker/volumes/` and could grow significantly if there is an extended outage to the SC4S destinations.
-See [SC4S Disk Buffer Configuration](https://github.com/splunk/splunk-connect-for-syslog/blob/main/docs/configuration.md#sc4s-disk-buffer-configuration) in the Configuration topic for more information.
+See [SC4S disk buffer configuration](https://github.com/splunk/splunk-connect-for-syslog/blob/main/docs/configuration.md#sc4s-disk-buffer-configuration) for more information.
 ```
 sudo docker volume create splunk-sc4s-var
 ```